stargate/docker-images/README.md

 Note:
 For Stargate v2, Docker images are built in the [main repository](https://github.com/stargate/stargate), with examples under the [docker-compose directory](https://github.com/stargate/stargate/tree/main/docker-compose).

+Warning: Support for Cassandra 3.11 is considered deprecated and will be removed in the Stargate v3 release: [details](https://github.com/stargate/stargate/discussions/2242).

 ## docker compose

 [Examples directory](./examples) contains some [docker compose](https://docs.docker.com/compose/) files for stargate with different backends (3 nodes):